British Physics Olympiad

 The A2 Challenge and details of how to enter our other competitions is sent to all schools in September.

 The A2 Challenge, AS Challenge and Physics Challenge are supplied with easy-to-follow mark schemes and are marked in school.
-Any queries are dealt with promptly by the Administrative Office.
+Any queries are dealt with promptly by the Administration Office.
 Certificates are dispatched quickly to schools upon receipt of record sheets.
 Free entry is also available this year for the AS Challenge and Physics Challenge.

 The BPhO Round 1 (previously Paper 2) and later rounds are marked by competition officials, with teachers kept informed of students’ progress by post and email.